devyte/TechZoneComHuxley/README.md

 # TechZone Communications Huxley
-Firmware build for the old TechZone Communications Huxley RepRap
+Firmware build for the old TechZone Communications Huxley RepRap 3D printer

 The initial contents of this repo come from here, or from links found there: https://reprap.org/wiki/TechZoneHuxley